 - The study was carried out at The University of Sheffield.

 - 52 people diagnosed with IBS by the Rome II criteria were divided into two groups.

-- The first group received 25 billion Lab4 probiotics daily for 8 weeks.
+- Group 2 received daily 25 billion Lab4 probiotics for 8 weeks.

-- The IBS symptoms were assessed every two weeks during the study period and again at 10 weeks – two weeks after stopping the probiotics.
+- The IBS symptoms were assessed every two weeks during the study period and again at 10 weeks – two weeks after stopping the probiotics or placebo.

 - Number of days with pain